maxlapides/dovetailer-starter/README.md

 # Dovetailer Starter

+Dovetailer is an email compiler.
+Write Sass and Nunjucks to generate HTML emails with text versions.
+[Learn more here.](https://github.com/maxlapides/dovetailer).

 This repo is meant to be forked.
 Use it as a starter, and hack away :)

 ## Requirements